-The University of Akron requires all incoming employees to complete an online education program entitled Eliminate Campus Sexual Violence, through the education technology company Everfi.
-Additionally, new faculty are invited to attend and participate in New Faculty Orientation, where they receive Title IX specific training, including sexual harassment training and that they are responsible employees with a duty to report Title IX related violations.
+The University of Akron requires all incoming employees to complete an online education program through the education technology company Everfi which addresses conduct that falls under Title IX, prevention training and their obligations under Title IX.
 They have access prevention and awareness programing.
-All employees will be offered the online education programing which features Title IX education and prevention training embedded in its content.
-Targeted training sessions are provided to various departments and colleges including but not limited to the Athletics Department and Residence Life & Housing.
+Targeted training sessions are provided to various departments and colleges including but not limited to the Athletics Department and Residence Life and Housing.
 Trainings are also provided by EEO/AA and/or the Title IX Coordinator(s), upon request.